2 professors killed in UNLV campus shooting identified

-LAS VEGAS (KLAS) — All four people shot on campus at the University of Nevada, Las Vegas Wednesday have been identified as faculty members.
+LAS VEGAS (KLAS) — The four people shot on campus at the University of Nevada, Las Vegas Wednesday, three of whom have died, have all been identified as faculty members.

 Two of the three people who were killed have been identified by the Clark County Coroner’s Office as Professor Cha Jan “Jerry” Chang, 64, of Henderson, Nevada, and Assistant Professor Patricia Navarro Velez, 39, of Las Vegas.